 Trekking alone in a foreign land isn’t always as enthralling as it sounds.
-First, you need to find a proper source of undiluted trekking information, which will be your ultimate guide in the Himalayas.
+First, you need to find a proper source of accurate trekking information, which will be your ultimate guide to the Himalayas.
 Everest Base Camp trek is certainly one of the most popular and adventurous trekking destinations in Nepal, more like a mountain museum with all the stuff displayed for real.
 It will be tiring to manage a proper trip on your own, as you will have a whole bunch of things to do like getting permits, finding hotels, shop for gears, buy maps, booking flight to Lukla and more.
 However, if you have that zeal to explore like a local, creating treks independently, and gain an experience of a lifetime, trekking solo in Everest Base Camp Trek route should be a piece of cake!
-Here’s your guide to trekking independently and witnessing the best of Everest !
+Here’s your guide to trekking independently and witnessing the best of Everest!

 1. Getting Permits: